 Despite attempts to rein in his Art use, he has developed an insatiable love for sculpting over the years and uses predominately wood, which is carved, turned and cut to nail down his imagination.

-Bourdon has had a number of joint and solo shows where his work can be more readily appreciated ‘in the flesh’ and draw the viewer to get lost in his fevered, fetid imagination for a short while.
+Bourdon's work can be more readily appreciated ‘in the flesh’ and draws the viewer to get lost in his fevered, fetid imagination for a short while.

 Unfortunately, Bourdon Brindille has to live in it full-time.

 The search for a cure continues . . .